 Go to the bottom of the page and type in the name of your city in Ontario and it will give you a list of locations

-Clothing can be donated to women’s shelter as well as Salvation Army, Value Village, New Horizons Store on James St, Hamilton ON.
+Clothing can be donated to women’s shelters as well as Salvation Army, Value Village, and New Horizons Store on James St, Hamilton ON.
 There is a children’s store that is called Once Apon a Child and a teen and young adult store called Plato located at Guelph Line and Upper Middle Road, Burlington ON.
 They are not consignment stores.
-You bring in your clothes and they buy it (what they want) on the spot and give you the money right away.
+You bring in your clothes and they buy them (what they want) on the spot and give you the money right away.

 Habitat for Humanity Restores will take building supplies.
 Call ahead to see if they need the items that you wish to donate.

 Some antique stores will take window frames, furniture etc. I have an artist that is looking for antique items to use in her craft business.
 Contact Julie@mindoverclutter.ca